udacity/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.

+1. Convert the images to grayscale
+2. Apply the Gaussian smoothing function (blur)
+3. Apply Canny edge detection algorithm
+4. Select the region of interest
+5. Apply Hough transform to detect line segments
-First, I converted the images to grayscale, then I ....
+6. Combine the images and save it to output folder

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by getting the lines' slopes and interecpt and making a selection based on that.

 If you'd like to include images to show how the pipeline works, here is how to include an image: